tkWong3004/BayesTtestPower/README.md

 # On a Generalizable Approach for Sample Size Determination in Bayesian t Tests
-This repository contains codes for running the Shiny app:
+This repository contains codes for running the Shiny app (https://tkwong3004.shinyapps.io/BayesTtestPower/):

   `app.r` The R script of the app.